sfgeorge/sfgeorge.github.io/README.md

 ## Install

+You can have a website like mine too!

-Make sure that you have the Gatsby CLI program installed:
+First, make sure that you have the Gatsby CLI program installed:

 ```sh
 npm install --global gatsby-cli